 The wires of the nervous system are called neurons.
 The brain and the spinal cord contain billions of neurons.
 They send and receive information throughout your body.

 All kinds of messages travel in neurons.
 If you touch a hot stove, neurons send a pain message from your finger to your brain.
 Your brain then sends a message, via neurons, through your spinal cord and nerves to the muscles in your arm to pull your hand away.
-Neurons can send signals to thousands of other neurons at a rate of about 200 miles per hour.
+Neurons can send signals to thousands of other neurons at a rate of up to 270 miles per hour.

 The point of connection between two neurons is called a synapse — from the Greek word "synaptein" meaning to fasten together.
 Chemical and/or electric signals flow across this connection to communicate with the brain.